Once you've chosen who to interview, it's a good idea to prepare a set of questions to ask at the interview. Questions must not discriminate.

 - you hold the interview in the same way as any interview you hold in person

-- the candidate has a reliable method of communication, for example make sure they have the suitable technology or can download any software needed
+- the candidate has a reliable method of communication, for example that they have the right technology for a video call or can download any software needed

 - you have a backup plan in case of connectivity issues

-If you require the interview to be recorded, you must get the person's permission first.
+If you need to record the interview, you must get the person's permission first.

 At the end of each interview